The U.S. fired 25% of its THAAD stockpile in 12 days. With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 After the Cold War ended, U.S. defense production was restructured for a world that no longer required the capacity to sustain industrial-scale attritional warfare.
 The expectation was short, decisive conflicts against regional adversaries — what the Gulf War of 1991 appeared to validate.
 Stockpiles were sized for limited campaigns.
 Redundant production capacity was treated as waste.
 The defense industry consolidated from dozens of major primes into a handful — Lockheed Martin, Raytheon, Boeing, Northrop Grumman — each operating with guaranteed procurement contracts, stable margins, and no particular incentive to maintain surge capacity.

 This consolidation happened in parallel with the broader financialization of the American economy.
 Manufacturing supply chains globalized in search of lower costs.
 Domestic heavy industry contracted.
 The logic of shareholder returns — maximize efficiency, minimize idle capital, eliminate redundancy — colonized the defense sector along with everything else.
-The FPRI described the result plainly: “a fundamental philosophical error in how America has conceptualized post-Cold War warfare,” a fixation on “cutting-edge, low-volume systems” at the expense of “the strategic importance of mass production and stockpiling conventional munitions.”
+The FPRI study described the result plainly: “a fundamental philosophical error in how America has conceptualized post-Cold War warfare,” a fixation on “cutting-edge, low-volume systems” at the expense of “the strategic importance of mass production and stockpiling conventional munitions.”

 Production is calibrated to steady-state contracts, not wartime requirements.
 Expanding output requires long-term demand guarantees before companies will invest in new facilities, trained labor, and expanded supply chains.
 Lockheed Martin will not build a new THAAD factory on speculation.
 It builds on contracted certainty.
 The result is a production system that is optimized for the stable, predictable revenue of peacetime procurement and structurally unable to surge in response to actual combat consumption.